ringo-framework/ringo/docs/source/xxx.rst

 Ringo
 #####
-This is the documentation of the Ringo software.
+This is the documentation of the Ringo application framework.
 After a short overview we will explain the user interface and some basic concepts in Ringo.

 Overview